willsf1862/transparentSF/readme.md

 ## Acknowledgments

-- San Francisco Police Department for providing the incident report dataset
+- San Francisco's DataSF efforts and all the departments that publish data and keep the government transparent
 - OpenAI for AI capabilities
 - Mapbox for geographical visualization support